riverstone-church/documentation-site/source/_guides/editing-and-uploading-the-sermon.md

 - Publish the video to YouTube and Facebook, from Vimeo.

 ## Facebook
+Facebook is very confusing, and sometimes it can be hard to find how to edit a video's information.
+The best place to go is Facebook's [Creator Studio](https://business.facebook.com/creatorstudio/).

 - Upload custom thumbnail
 - Add to playlists